 All staff wear name badges as a means of identification and internal security.
 The badge shows the staff member’s name and position.
 If you cannot see a staff member’s identification badge you may ask them to show you.

-When you are admitted please ask our staff if mobiles can be used in your room.
-Mobiles may be used in all public areas.
-Hunters Hill Private Hospital does not accept any responsibility for loss or damage to your mobile phone.
+Mobile phones may be used in all public areas of the hospital.
+Hunters Hill Private Hospital does not accept any responsibility for any loss or damage to your mobile phone.

 We require all visitors and patients to turn off their mobile phone when entering the operating theatre area.

-Pharmaceutical services are provided to inpatients through the Mater Pharmacy.
+Pharmaceutical services are provided to inpatients through the Ramsay Pharmacy.

 A team of highly-trained and experienced pharmacists and technicians dispense medications and provide clinical advice under your doctor’s direction.

 Pharmacists review medications regularly to identify, resolve and prevent medication related problems and optimise drug treatment.
 Medication information and counselling are provided to patients with multiple medications or complex conditions who would benefit from this service.

 To ensure that additional charges are not applied, patients are requested to bring their regular medications with them at the time of admission.
 This will ensure that their supply of medication is not interrupted and additional charges are not levied.
 This is especially important for authority items, which have controls placed on them.
 If you are taking a number of medications please bring a current medication list from your GP to assist the admission process and ensure your medication treatment is continued.
 This should include Prescription medicines, “Over the counter” medications, aspirin, vitamins, herbal or alternative medicines.

 Charges for medications not covered by hospital health fund agreements or the Department of Veterans’ Affairs will be sent to you as a separate account.